AdminaHealth® Appoints Siobain McHugh as Implementation Manager

 Most recently Ms. McHugh was a Senior Manager at Optum where she was the subject matter expert for the data warehouse and reporting system working closely with Sales and Marketing.
 In this role she provided solution support, conducted discovery meetings, and facilitated product demonstrations to prospective clients and stakeholders.

 She also spent many years as an Implementation Manager acting as the primary client contact between Optum and external data sources and vendors where she successfully managed the implementation of 10-12 integrated data warehouses for employers.
-She identified risks, managed timeliness, and ensured appropriate resource allocation.
+She identified risks, managed timelines, and ensured appropriate resource allocation.
 In this role she worked directly with employers, brokers, TPAs, and hundreds of data suppliers.

 In addition to her experience at Optum, Siobain held a Product Manger role at Clarity Software Solutions managing the product development related to new IRS forms and processes related to the Affordable Care Act.